 I recently read New Republic’s feature of Zappos and their transition to running as a completely Holacratic organization.
 I won’t go into why they are doing so or what Holacracy is here.
 For more information you can read the article and visit the Holacracy website.
 I’m a supporter of Holacracy and Tony Hsieh’s attempt to find a different way of organizing Zappos than the standard top-down, pyrimidal management system.
 And just as he does, I hope that the result of this experiment will be an organization that’s freer, in which the employees have more autonomy and individual ownership of the company’s direction, and in which they are generally happier.
 At the same time, Zappos’ transformation suggests some deep questions about the reason why we work in the first place and the way we relate to work today.
 How we answer them will determine the role work will play in our lives in the future.

 Sometimes, in order to get to know someone deeply, we ask them, “If you didn’t have to work, what would you do?”
-It’s another way of asking “If you could get all the basic necessities met automatically, if you could easily feed, clothe, and shelter yourself and your family, what would you do by choice out of love or enjoyment or passion?”
+It’s another way of asking “What would you do by choice out of love or enjoyment or passion?”
 The implication is that, when we strip it down, work is basically whatever we do to survive.
 There are other reasons why we work of course: social status, to help others, to make our families proud.
 But all of these are built on the back of work’s essential function of giving us a livelihood.
 And in every case, the value of work is in its utilitarian function to provide us with other things that we enjoy inherently.
-While some of our work work may provide things that are inherently valuable to others, for us it is generally a means to an end.
+While some of our work may provide things that are inherently valuable to others, for us it is generally a means to an end.
 But when we do something that is inherently enjoyable, inherently valuable, we don’t call it work.
 We call it play.
 The deep ethical conclusion is that we work so that we can set up the conditions that make play possible: ongoing survival, adequate safety, and available time.
 We work in order to make ourselves safe enough to play, and play is necessarily a higher value than work.

 It’s never fair to criticize genuine advances, and the clean distinction I am making between work and play clearly has a grey middle zone and a complex potential for intermixing when meaningful work, especially when done in a community of loved ones, is deeply enjoyable.
 But it’s always important to appreciatively point towards better or more root solutions.
 Making work better is awesome, and for this Hsieh and Zappos should be congratulated.
 But Zappos’ transformation, since it improves work inside a totalizing workplace culture, may actually end up increasing work’s already bloated and damaging significance in our lives.
 If we aren’t conscious of the priority of play over work, then the desire to make work better could easily become the reality of just making work... everything.
-And most people will experience work as everything long before work becomes play, if it ever does at all (and it is not necessary that work does become play, as long as we are clear that play is more important).
+And most people will experience work as everything long before work becomes play, if it ever does at all.

 If you are working hard, are you doing it because it is making you or someone else happy, or will eventually do so?
 If not, cut it out.
 So many of us are not happy when we’re working, but we spend so much of our time doing it.
 To be happy and to create flourishing societies, each of us must acknowledge and prioritize what makes us happiest.
 What would it look and feel like to live the life you most want to lead?
 When you ask yourself why you work, what do you come up with?